day camp signJune 9-13, 2025 | 3:00 - 8:00 pm

 Standards

-NCSCamps are operated and licensed under the guidelines of the Boy Scouts of America National Camp Standards.
+National Camp SchoolDay camps are operated and licensed under the guidelines of the National Camp Standards.
 Camps are inspected annually by the NCAP team to ensure compliance with the National Camp Accreditation Program (430-056)Day Camp Administrative Guide (13-33815)Cub Scout Outdoor Program Guidelines (510-631), and the Guide to Safe Scouting.

 The Texas Department of State Health Services Youth Camp Program is the principal authority on matters relating to health and safety conditions at youth camps in Texas.
 All youth camps must obtain a license prior to operating.
-Any youth camp may be inspected during operation to determine compliance with the Youth Camp Safety and Health Act and the Youth Camp Rules.
+Any youth camp may be inspected during operation to determine compliance with the Youth Camp Safety and Health Act.

 Camp Contact